BestTimesToVisit.com Logo

 safety

-Rarotonga is generally very safe, but it's always wise to be aware of your surroundings, especially at night.
-Keep valuables secured in your accommodation and avoid walking alone on deserted beaches after dark.
-The biggest 'danger' is probably sunburn, so stay hydrated and protected!
+Rarotonga is very safe, but always be aware of your surroundings, especially at night.
+Keep valuables secure and out of sight in your accommodation.
+The biggest 'danger' is probably getting too relaxed and forgetting to reapply sunscreen!

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.